latysheff/node-polycrc/README.md

 There are prebuilt models for CRC-6, CRC-8, CRC-10, CRC-16, CRC-24, CRC-32, CRC-32C.

 Motivation for this module were checksums (CRC-6 and CRC-10) used in IuUP (3GPP TS 25.415).
-No other module could provide them.
-Until now there seems to be no other universal and fast CRC calculator module in npm registry.
+It seems to be no other universal and fast CRC module in npm registry.

 CRC mathematics are mostly ported from https://pycrc.org/